 All metal handrails, ladders, water spouts, diving boards, water slides, pool lighting, underwater audio equipment, pool cover motor, and the pool shell with rebar must also be connected to the solid copper #8 continuous swimming pool bond wire.
 Anything metal within three feet from the inside wall of the pool must be bonded to the same #8 wire.

-In addition, according to article 680.26(C) the water of the pool must also be bonded.
-This is accomplished by installing one or more special water bonding fittings designed for that purpose.
-The fittings can go on the pool pump water pipes or in the skimmer or by other means.
+In addition, according to article 680.26(C), the pool’s water must also be bonded.
+This is accomplished by installing one or more special water-bonding fittings designed for that purpose.
+The fittings can go on the pool pump water pipes, in the skimmer, or by other means.

-For other grounding and bonding topics written by me click here.
+For all of my other grounding and bonding topics, click here.

 Visit this website article for a lot more details about swimming pool bonding.